BenChampion/realworldocaml-book/book/concurrent-programming/README.md

   HTTP URLs are an example.

 `yojson`
-: A JSON parsing library that was described in [Handling Json Data](json.html#handling-json-data){data-type=xref}.
+: A JSON parsing library that is described in [Handling Json Data](json.html#handling-json-data){data-type=xref}.

 `cohttp`